Dr Chrissie Steenkamp

 Role

-Chrissie (Christina) Steenkamp is a senior lecturer in Social and Political Change.
+Chrissie (Christina) Steenkamp is a Reader in Social and Political Change.
 She teaches and conducts research in the areas of Politics and International Relations, with a specific interest in Peace and Conflict Studies.
 Originally South African, she has taught at universities in South Africa, Northern Ireland and England.
-She holds degrees from the University of Stellenbosch (South Africa); an MA (Comparative Ethnic Conflict) from Queen's University, Belfast, and a PhD in Politics from the University of York (UK).
-In her research, she is particularly interested in the impact of violence on peacebuilding and the relationship between organised crime, conflict and peace.
-She has conducted extensive fieldwork on these topics in South Africa, Northern Ireland and Jordan.
+She is particularly interested in the impact of violence on peacebuilding and the relationship between organised crime, conflict and peace in the Middle East.
+She has conducted extensive fieldwork on these issues in South Africa, Northern Ireland and Jordan.

 Teaching and supervision